Winter in Sardinia: Our 4-day Road Trip Itinerary

 Cascata a Mare di Capo Nieddu

-A scenery very rare in Italy and quite unusual in the rest of the world takes place on the western coast of Sardinia: the waters of the Capo Nieddu waterfall plunge into the sea, plummeting down from 40 meters.
+A scenery very rare in Italy and quite unusual in the rest of the world takes place on the western coast of Sardinia: the waters of the Capo Nieddu waterfall plunge directly into the sea.
 The plunge is all the more spectacular in spring or during the rainy season in Sardinia.

 Porto Flavia

-Note: Tickets to enter Porto Flavia costs 10 euros per adult, and there’s a small place selling snacks at its gate.
+Note: Tickets to enter Porto Flavia cost 10 euros per adult, and you’ll find a small stall selling snacks near the gates.

 Drive back to Cagliari

 At 6 pm, make your way back to Cagliari.
 This is an easy 1:15-hour trip via a well-signalized highway.
-It passes through Cagliari Elmas Airport as well, in case you’re flying back to your country this same night.
+It passes through Cagliari Elmas Airport, in case you’re flying back to your country that same night.

 Itinerary Map